thiagoloschi/personal-website-2019/README.md

 ### Development

 This time I decided not to open pull requests as I usually do.
-Instead, the code was written on the [develop](https://github.com/thiagoloschi/thiagoloschi.github.com) branch and deployed to the [master](https://github.com/thiagoloschi/thiagoloschi.github.com/tree/master) branch.
+Instead, the code was written to the [develop](https://github.com/thiagoloschi/thiagoloschi.github.com) branch and deployed to the [master](https://github.com/thiagoloschi/thiagoloschi.github.com/tree/master) branch.

 ### Demo

-A demo can be seen live at [thiagoloschi.com](https://thiagoloschi).
+A demo can be seen live at [thiagoloschi.com](https://thiagoloschi.com).
 I'll edit this document with one more use case when there's any.

 ### Screenshots